mehdihasan/android-testing-example/README.md

 ### Examples covered

 ## Unit test
-- Tests those are independent of Android API.
+- Junit: Tests those are independent of Android API.
 We can use Junit library to run those tests.
-- There is a library named Mockito which we can use to mock some Android APIs.
+- Mockito: There is a library named Mockito which we can use to mock some Android APIs.
 This is a type of unit test that is an alternative of the Integration/instrumentation test.
+- Robolectric: Another type of Unit Test which is an alternative to instrumentation / integration test.
-frameworks: Junit + Mockito
+frameworks: Junit / Mockito / Robolectric

 ## Integration / Instrumentation test
 Tests those has dependency on any Android API.